codeaffen/codeaffen.org/_posts/2023-09-25-custom-keyboard-layouts-with-xkb.md

 <!-- markdownlint-enable MD033 -->

 1. We define our layout within the `xkb_symbols` section
-2. Foremost, we include the layout `us(alt-intl)` which works well for us so far, and we don't want to define all the keys again
+2. Foremost, we include the layout `us(alt-intl)` which works well for us so far, and we don’t want to define all the keys again
 3. We define the tilde key to work as `backtick` (dead key) and `tilde` (/w shift).
 In combination with `ralt` we define the `section` key and the `plusminus` key (/w shift)
 4. We define the s key to work as `sS` and `ß` and upper umlaut ß (/w shift)
 5. We define the c key to work as `cC` and in combination with `ralt` the cent sign and the copyright sign  (/w shift)